 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Cleveland Institute of Music was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+Cleveland Institute of Music was not ranked in College Factual's 2023 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Cleveland Institute of Music has an acceptance rate of 34%, which means the school is serious about who it admits.
 Take your time in putting together a strong application that highlights why you are a good fit for Cleveland Institute of Music.